Ramin Ganeshram: Early life and education

-Ganeshram was born in New York City to a Trinidadian father of Indian descent and an Iranian mother.
+Ganeshram was born in New York City to a Trinidadian father and an Iranian mother.
 She attended Stuyvesant High School of Science and earned a master's degree in journalism from Columbia University, both in Manhattan.
 Later she trained at the Institute of Culinary Education, also in New York City.
 She later worked there as a chef instructor.

 Journalism career

 In addition to contributing to a variety of major food publications, Ganeshram is the author of several cookbooks.
 She was a reporter and writer on Molly O'Neill's book One Big Table (Simon & Schuster 2010).

 Ganeshram has received multiple awards for food writing, a nomination by the International Association of Culinary Professionals for a Bert Greene award in culinary journalism, and Cookbook of the Year Award.

 In January 2010, she founded the charity Food 4 Haiti, to raise money for the UN World Food Programme's effort in the earthquake ravaged Haiti.